DFID/dfid-results-estimates/README.md

 * an excel file to `tables/`
 * a pdf to `report/`

 In practice, **this may not go so smoothly**.
-Our next steps with the pipeline are to bundle it all in a container with the complete environment required for it to successfully run but for now there are some prerequisite dependencies.
+Please raise an issue or contact [statistics@fcdo.gov.uk]() if you have any suggestions, comments, or issues.

 ### Prerequisites